 Debt relief companies—both for-profit and nonprofit—negotiate with creditors on your behalf.
 Their main goal is to make your debt more manageable.
 They achieve this in one of three primary ways:

-Debt Management Plans (DMPs) Nonprofit agencies often focus on debt management plans.
-They negotiate lower interest rates and fee reductions with creditors, then consolidate unsecured debts (such as credit cards) into one monthly payment made to the agency.
+Debt Management Plans (DMPs): Nonprofit agencies often focus on debt management plans.
+They negotiate lower interest rates and fee reductions with creditors, then consolidate unsecured debts (such as credit cards, personal and student loans, and medical bills) into one monthly payment made to the agency.
 The agency then distributes payments to creditors, typically over 3–5 years.

-While in a DMP, open credit accounts are usually closed, and you generally cannot open new ones.
+While a person is in a DMP, open credit accounts are usually closed, and you generally cannot open new ones.
 There are setup and monthly fees for the service.
 Collection calls typically stop once the plan is active.

 The Pros and Cons